Temple of Bel, Dura-Europos: Discovery

 The temple's paintings were discovered in 1920 by M. C. Murphy.
 Photos of the paintings reached James Henry Breasted, who studied both the paintings and the temple and would publish a monograph about them in 1924.
 Before Murphy's discovery, the site was unknown to Westerners.
 Its identification with the town of Dura Europos, as known from ancient sources, only came later.
 The discovery of wall paintings in the temple sparked interest and the find was even reported in The New York Times, in an article from 10 June 1922.
 This article noted that the paintings represented a transitional stage between 'decadent Oriental Hellenistic art' and Byzantine art.
 The Temple of Bel was one of the first structures discovered at Dura in 1920.
 It was fully excavated but never published.
 In the Parthian times the Temple was likely dedicated to Zeus, as no evidence indicates Palmyrene worship during the Parthian period in which it was founded.
 Based on the unpublished iconography that Ted Kaizer analyzed, he argues that the deity who reigned under "Zeus" was Bel.

 Description

 The temple is located in the northwest of the city, abutting the city wall.
 The northern and western walls of the temple are formed by the city wall.
 At least three construction phases can be discerned.
 The Holy of Holies was located in the west.
 The original construction phase consisted of a wide room, to which a vestibule was added in the second building phase.
 In front of the Holy of Holies was a courtyard, surrounded by various rooms, whose function is not yet clear.
 The main entrance to the temple was located on the east side of sanctuary, roughly opposite the holy of holies.
-During the Syrian civil war in the years 2011 to 2014, however, the condition that the Franco-American expedition found the temple no longer remains due to the looting that destroyed most of its remains by the Islamic state.